-An Independent Study unit has an important place in senior secondary courses.
+An Independent study unit has an important place in senior secondary courses.
 It is a valuable pedagogical approach that empowers students to make decisions about their own individual learning.
-An Independent Study unit must be proposed by an individual student, be for their own independent study, and negotiated with their teacher.
-An Independent Study unit requires the principal's written approval.
-The program of learning for an Independent Study unit must meet the unit goals and content descriptions as they appear in the course.
+An Independent study unit must be proposed by an individual student, be for their own independent study, and negotiated with their teacher.
+An Independent study unit requires the principal's written approval.
+The program of learning for an Independent study unit must meet the unit goals and content descriptions as they appear in the course.

-Α Т M analyse dance works from the chosen area of study critically analyse dance works from the chosen area of study explain dance works from the chosen area of study analyse concepts and ideas in the chosen area of study and how they can be represented in dance works critically analyse concepts and ideas in the chosen area of study and how they can be represented in dance works explain and apply knowledge associated with the negotiated topic of study create and present dance works that reflect the negotiated topic of study, using a variety of familiar and unfamiliar techniques create and present dance works that reflect the negotiated topic of study, using a variety of familiar and unfamiliar techniques create dance works and present short sequences that reflect the negotiated topic of study
+Α Т M analyse dance works in the chosen area of study critically analyse dance works in the chosen area of study describe dance works in the chosen area of study demonstrate how concepts and ideas in the chosen area of study can be represented in dance works demonstrate how concepts and ideas in the chosen area of study can be represented in dance works describe concepts and ideas in the chosen area of study create a body of dance works related to the area of study for a target audience create a body of dance works related to the area of study for a target audience create dance works related to the area of study for a target audience apply a variety of dance methods, mediums, and techniques to achieve a purpose in the related area of study apply a variety of dance methods, mediums, and techniques to achieve a purpose in the related area of study apply dance methods, mediums and/or techniques to achieve a purpose in the related area of study

-Α A T Concepts and Theories analyse dance from the chosen area of study critically analyse dance from the chosen area of study explain dance from the chosen area of study analyse concepts, theories and values that underpin the negotiated topic of the study critically analyse concepts, theories and values that underpin the negotiated topic of the study explain concepts and values that underpin the negotiated study
+Α T M Concepts and Theories analyse dance from the chosen area of study critically analyse dance from the chosen area of study explain dance from the chosen area of study analyse concepts, theories and values that underpin the negotiated topic of the study critically analyse concepts, theories and values that underpin the negotiated topic of the study explain concepts and values that underpin the negotiated study